Testing for patterns and structures in covariance and correlation matrices: Simulation study

 In this section, we will investigate the performance of some of the tests proposed in the previous sections.
-In particular, in \Cref{TypI}, we will simulate the actual Type-I error probability of tests with a nominal level of $\alpha = 5\%$; in \Cref{TypII}, we will assess the power of some of the tests. \\ For practical use, we developed the R TestingStructuresofCovarianceandCorrelationMatrices containing all our test procedures.
-The corresponding source code, together with instructions to use the package, can be found in the GitHub repository:\\\url{https://github.com/PSattlerStat/StructureTestCovCorrMatrix}
+In particular, in \Cref{TypI}, we will simulate the actual Type-I error probability of tests with a nominal level of $\alpha = 5\%$; in \Cref{TypII}, we will assess the power of some of the tests. \\ For practical use, we developed functions in the R-computing environment (\cite{R}), for all our test procedures.
+The corresponding source code, together with instructions to use the package, can be found in our GitHub repository.\footnote{\url{https://github.com/PSattlerStat/StructureTestCovCorrMatrix}}